-Mexico Beach Crossings JV was formed in January 2022, when the Company entered into a JV agreement to develop, manage and lease apartments in Mexico Beach, Florida.
-The JV parties are working together to develop and construct the remaining 144 units of the 216-unit apartment community.
+Mexico Beach Crossings JV was formed in January 2022, when the Company entered into a JV agreement to develop, manage and lease apartments a 216-unit multi-family community in Mexico Beach, Florida.
+The JV parties are working together to develop and construct the remaining 144 units Construction of the 216-unit apartment community, community was completed in the fourth quarter of 2023.
 The community is located on land that was contributed to the JV by the Company.
-As of September 30, 2023 and December 31, 2022, the Company owned a 75.0% interest in the consolidated JV.
-The Company's partner is responsible for the construction activities of the JV and Watersound Management, LLC ("Watersound Management JV"), the Company's unconsolidated JV, is responsible for the day-to-day activities of the community.
+As of September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023, the Company owned a 75.0% interest in the consolidated JV.
+The Company's partner is responsible for the construction activities of the JV and unconsolidated Watersound Management LLC ("Watersound Management JV"), the Company's unconsolidated JV is responsible for the day-to-day activities of the community.
 The Company approves all major decisions, including project development, annual budgets and financing.
-The Company determined Mexico Beach Crossings JV is a voting interest entity and that the Company has a majority voting interest as of September 30, 2023 and December 31, 2022.
+The Company determined Mexico Beach Crossings JV is a voting interest entity and that the Company has a majority voting interest as of September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023.